Integrated Behavioral Health Services

 Daryn Reicherter, M.D, Clinical Director of IBHS

 Serious Need for Access to Mental Health Care

-RFHC serves a high-need area that was seriously under resourced for years.
+RFHC serves a high-need area that was seriously under resourced for decades.

 Behavioral Health Services Team

 Our team includes two licensed Psychologists and a licensed Clinical Social Worker who are supported by the Clinical Director of IBHS, Dr. Reicherter who is also a Clinical Associate Professor, Psychiatry and Behavioral Sciences at Stanford.